alexeyvax/vscode-open-native-terminal/README.md

 Also we can add your default terminal to settings.json

-use "open-native-terminal.use-default-terminal" with your love terminal:
+use "open-native-terminal.use-default-terminal" with your favorite terminal:
 - **gnome-terminal**,
 - **konsole**,
 - **mate-terminal**,